The Shareholders of the Company

 (e) The directors have laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and are operatingeffectively.

-(f The directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.
+(f) The directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.

 The Directors acknowledge with sincere gratitude the cooperation and help extended byall the stakeholders of your Company including its esteemed shareholders governmentdepartments and agencies financial institutions and banks customers vendors andemployees.

-|By Order of the Board || |
+|For and on behalf of the Board of Directors || |

 |For Salasar Techno Engineering Limited || |

-|Managing Director ||Jt.
+|Chairman and Managing Director ||Jt.
 Managing Director |

 |Alok Kumar ||Shashank Agarwal |